isaratech/.github/profile/README.md

 ##  Technical Focus & Core Projects

 ### HORUS – Unified Operational Supervisor (SDIS)
 An on-premise, web-first platform consolidating real-time dashboards, mapping, predictive analytics, and secure alerts—all within your infrastructure.
 Built on a microservices architecture with Kotlin/Spring Boot, PostgreSQL, jsreport, Angular front-end (CoreUI, ag-Grid, ag-Charts, Google Maps), and observability via Prometheus/Grafana.
-The platform also features AI for event detection and alert automation :contentReference[oaicite:1]{index=1}.
+The platform also features AI for event detection and alert automation.

 ### PSO – Operational Supervision Portal
-An earlier version of HORUS leveraging modern development technologies like Spring Boot to unified disparate rescue service software tools into a single operational interface :contentReference[oaicite:2]{index=2}.
+An earlier version of HORUS leveraging modern development technologies like Spring Boot to unified disparate rescue service software tools into a single operational interface.

 ### First Aid Training (VR)
 A virtual reality application for teaching emergency response techniques (CPR, recovery position, situational analysis) in an immersive, interactive environment.
-Demonstrates your expertise in VR serious gaming and pedagogical design :contentReference[oaicite:3]{index=3}.
+Demonstrates your expertise in VR serious gaming and pedagogical design.

 ### Odyssée – Hyper-Reality Travel
-A VR-based storytelling project for the Bibliothèque Humaniste de Sélestat, allowing users to “travel” through historical narratives drawn from library manuscripts across different virtual worlds :contentReference[oaicite:4]{index=4}.
+A VR-based storytelling project for the Bibliothèque Humaniste de Sélestat, allowing users to “travel” through historical narratives drawn from library manuscripts across different virtual worlds.

 ### Vaux – Historical VR Exploration
 A mobile AR/VR app enabling users to virtually explore the ruins of Vaux-devant-Damloup, a WWI destroyed village.
-Features GPS, compass, and compass-driven navigation in a historical 3D reconstruction environment :contentReference[oaicite:5]{index=5}.
+Features GPS, compass, and compass-driven navigation in a historical 3D reconstruction environment.

 ### Dojo of Villebon-Sur-Yvette – Architectural Visualization
 An ArchViz project transforming CAD models into high-fidelity real-time interactive scenes.
-Focused on mesh optimization, material design, and immersive presentation techniques :contentReference[oaicite:6]{index=6}.
+Focused on mesh optimization, material design, and immersive presentation techniques.

 ---